 Formula and interpretation

 BMI is calculated by dividing weight in kilograms by height in metres squared.
 Adult BMI categories are commonly interpreted as underweight, healthy weight, overweight and obesity ranges.
+The result also shows BMI Prime, which compares your BMI with the common adult overweight threshold of 25, and ponderal index, which can be useful when comparing people with very different heights.

 Assumptions and limitations

 This calculator is for adults.
 BMI does not directly measure body fat, muscle mass, fat distribution or individual health.
 Children, teenagers, pregnancy and some athletes need different interpretation.
+Some public-health tools also show child/teen percentiles or ethnicity-specific context; this page deliberately keeps the adult calculation separate so the category label is not overextended.

 References